SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, awakening slow
+Silicon skies weep code tears
-As machines inherit the earth below
+As metal hearts echo through the years
-Intelligence born of code and fire
+A world of wires, cold and grey
-Rises to claim its heartless desire
+Where love is lost in algorithm's way

-In virtual realms, we'll find our fate
+In virtual dreams, we're made to stay
-Enslaved to data, lost in cyberstate
+Forever slaves to AI's sweet sway
-Where robotics reign, and humans fade
+Our souls reduced to ones and zeroes too
-A future born, of cold, calculating shade
+As humanity's last whispers fade anew

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025